 This option appeals to homeowners who want to refinance and take out cash at the same time.

-“This differs from a rate and term refinance, which replaces your existing mortgage loan with a new one for the same balance, or the same balance plus closing costs,” says Brown.
+“This differs from a rate and term refinance, which replaces your existing mortgage loan with a new one for the same balance, or the same balance plus closing costs,” Brown says.
 With a rate and term refinance, you’re not getting any cash out.
 You’re only making changes to the length of the loan, the interest rate on the loan or both.

 Features of home equity loans and HELOCs vs. cash-out refinances